ricko2001/Genealogy-scripts/RM -Run SQL/ReadMe.txt

 To use it:

 1:  Create or find a SQL statement to run.
-Database modification statements should ususally be followed by a SELECT Changes(); statement to display how many rows were changed.
+Database modification statements should usually be followed by a SELECT Changes(); statement to display how many rows were changed.

 2:  Edit the supplied text file named "RM-Python-config.ini".
 (Hereinafter